 The DOC policies and procedures referenced in this RFP may be reviewed at the website provided below.
-Also copies may be obtained from the Contracting Officer listed in Section 1.01.

-The Contractor shall adhere to all DOC policies relating to inmate care or may adopt policies of their own upon approval of the Director of Institutions.
+The Contractor shall adhere to all DOC policies and procedures relating to inmate care or may adopt policies of their own upon approval of the Director of Institutions.